espressif/developer-portal/content/workshops/flowcode/08-full-project/index.md

 4. Get the communication between the Mobile phone and the M5Stack Dial working properly.

 This is a great creative challenge.

-We suggest that you alter the Embedded program panel to look like this:
+Good luck and have fun!

 ## Video and example files